-Paper 4 (Literature), maximum raw mark 75
+Paper 4 (Texts), maximum raw mark 75

 This mark scheme is published as an aid to teachers and candidates, to indicate the requirements of the examination.
 It shows the basis on which Examiners were instructed to award marks.
-It does not indicate the details of the discussions that took place at an Examiners' meeting before marking began.
+It does not indicate the details of the discussions that took place at an Examiners' meeting before marking began, which would have considered the acceptability of alternative answers